Hibah-Ali/hibah-ali.github.io/README.md

 ![](IMG_2070.jpg)

--
+###### 12x9.5 in.
-- This work was inspired by Paul Cezanne's _Still Life with Apples and Pears_.
+This work was inspired by Paul Cezanne's _Still Life with Apples and Pears_.
 The formalism of his artwork consisted of some elements that I used such as plates, pitcher, and the fruits.
 The value was low with lots of shading which I added to my work.
 The techniques used were layering colors to build up surfaces and outlining the forms for emphasis.
 Medium: Acryllic paint, colored pencil

 <hr>